qtnc/swan/docs/stdlib.md

 - M: no multiline; `^`and `$` only match at the beginning/end
 - S: no dot all; `.` don't match newlines
 - s: dot all: `.`matches newlines
 - x: extended mode; allow spaces in the regex expression
 - z: extended replacement format: allow certain special syntaxes in replacement strings

-Depending if compilation has been done with boost::regex or std::regex, some syntax constructs may, or may not be available.
+Depending if compilation has been done with boost::regex or std::regex, some syntax constructs and options may, or may not be available.
 For example, look-behind assertions `(?<=...)` are only available with boost.
+Options c, s, x, z, E, M, S are also only available with boost.

 ## RegexMatchResult
 RegexMatchResult represent a match result of a regular expression match or search.
 This object can be returned by String.search or in the callback of String.replace.